The Comeback (TV series): Season 3

-Future
+History

-According to HBO, the show drew an average of 1.4 million viewers across its channels and on demand – Kudrow said she has not "heard it officially," but that she and King have gotten the impression that the door is open for more.
-Soon, she hopes she and King will begin to "talk about what more would look like."
+According to HBO, the second season drew an average of 1.4 million viewers across its channels and on demand – Kudrow said she had not "heard it officially," but that she and King had gotten the impression that the door was open for more.
+Soon, she hoped she and King would begin to "talk about what more would look like."
 In a 2014 interview with E!, Kudrow also had this to say: "I would love to do more.
 In 2005, that was an ending, that was definitely an ending because I guess now we see that those episodes were a piece and these episodes were a piece and then if we do more then we will be doing that piece."

 On July 21, 2020, the cast reunited on the live streamed web series Stars in the House, raising money for Actors Fund of America.

-In June 2025, the series was renewed for a third and final season to premiere in 2026.
+In June 2025, the series was renewed for a third and final season which premiered on March 22, 2026.